ubaldot/dymoval/docs/source/model_validation_index/validation_session.rst

 -  If the residuals' whiteness is large, it indicates that some dynamics have been poorly modeled, and therefore the model needs updates.
-In this case, if the R-squared is large, it only means that your model is fitting well what has been modeled, but there are still many aspects not modeled.
-If our model is of the form :math:`\dot x = Ax + Bu`, then the model between :math:`x` and :math:`\dot x` shall be revised.
+In this case, if the :math:`R^2` value is large, it only means that your model is fitting well what has been modeled, but there are still underlying, non-modeled dynamics.
+If the model is of the form :math:`\dot x = Ax + Bu`, then the model between :math:`x` and :math:`\dot x`, namely the matrix :math:`A`, shall be revised.

 -  If the input-residuals' whiteness level is large, it means that the input-output model needs improvements.
-If our model is of the form :math:`\dot x = Ax + Bu`, then the model between :math:`u` and :math:`\dot x` shall be revised.
+If our model is of the form :math:`\dot x = Ax + Bu`, then the model between :math:`u` and :math:`\dot x`, namely the matrix :math:`B`, shall be revised.

-For simulation models, which motivated the development of Dymoval, we are more interested in the dynamic behavior of models than the point-wise fit of the data.
+For simulation models, which motivated the development of *dymoval*, we are more interested in the dynamic behavior of models than the point-wise fit of the data.
 Hence, even if the R-squared index is low, the model can still be very useful in a simulation setting, provided that the residuals are white enough.

 The default validation process offered by Dymoval consists of comparing these values with some adjustable thresholds.
 You can tune such thresholds depending